-Most car accident cases are settled with an insurance company or through informal settlement negotiations.
-That's because settlement often saves you more time and money than taking your claim to trial.
-However, there are still rare cases where going to court is necessary.
+Most car accident cases are settled with the insurance company or through settlement negotiations.
+That's because settlement often saves you and the other side more time and money than taking your claim to trial.
+However, there are still cases where going to court is necessary.
 Read on to find out when and how your car accident case can be settled at trial.

 Before Filing a Lawsuit